 BayCreek Paddling Center offers a canoe/kayak shuttle to the launch site in Ellison Park.

-After a short, ten-minute ride, the bus arrives at the launch on the southern edge of the park.
-From there, paddlers will travel downstream for about two miles as the creek twists and turns through the meadows of the park.
+After a short ten-minute ride, the bus arrives at the launch on the southern edge of the park.
+From there, paddlers will travel downstream for about two miles as the creek twists and turns through the park’s meadows.

 You will pass underneath several wooden pedestrian bridges before exiting the parklands and passing under Browncroft Boulevard.
 You’ll now have about 2.5 more miles to go.